nextdeveloper-nl/generator/docs/core_module.md

 ```

 ##### 6.8.3.
 Requests
 Http requests are handled here.
 Each request related to an endpoint should be handled within its own folder and should be encapsulated under PlusClouds\${ModuleName}\Http\Requests\${Endpoint} namespace.
-Each request should also extend AbstractFormRequest (PlusClouds\Core\Http\Requests\AbstractFormRequest).
+Each request should also extend AbstractFormRequest ( NextDeveloper\Commons\Http\Requests\AbstractFormRequest).
 Each request should also implement rules and authorize methods.
 Additionally, each request should be named in a way that both the endpoint and operation should be mentioned in the name with a request suffix.
 The following snippet can be used as a guideline;

 ```
 <?php
 namespace PlusClouds\${ModuleName}\Http\Requests\${Endpoint};

-use PlusClouds\Core\Http\Requests\AbstractFormRequest;
+use  NextDeveloper\Commons\Http\Requests\AbstractFormRequest;

 /**
  * Class ${Endpoint}${Operation}Request.
  *
- * @package PlusClouds\Core\Http\Requests
+ * @package  NextDeveloper\Commons\Http\Requests
  */
 class ${Endpoint}${Operation}Request extends AbstractFormRequest {